 If constipation does not respond to any treatment, as a last resort, surgery to remove part of the colon may be undertaken.
 In the procedure, the segment of the anal sphincter or rectum that causes the constipation is removed

 Natural remedies- (Diet & Lifestyle Advice)

-There are few ways to ease the symptoms of constipation without using medication.
+There are a few ways to ease the symptoms of constipation without using medication.

-People with constipation should eat between 18 and 30 grams (g) of fiber every day.
-Fresh fruits and vegetables and fortified cereals have high fiber content.
+People with constipation should eat between 18 and 30 grams (g) of fibre every day.
+Fresh fruits and vegetables and fortified cereals have high fibre content.